-DLNR NEWS RELEASE: Reminder: Lobster and Kona crab season closure now in effectPosted on May 15, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Reminder: Lobster and Kona crab season closure now in effectPosted on May 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Land and Natural Resources (DLNR) reminds the public that the season for taking ula and ula papapa (spiny and slipper lobsters) and Kona crabs in state waters is closed this month through the end of August.